MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 ## Creating a source

-The Kafka connection created in the previous section can then be reused across multiple [`CREATE SOURCE`](/sql/create-source/kafka/)
+The Kafka connection created in the previous section can then be reused across multiple [`CREATE SOURCE`](/sql/create-source/kafka/) statements.
+By default, the source will be created in the active cluster; to use a different cluster, use the `IN CLUSTER` clause.
-statements:

 ```sql
 CREATE SOURCE json_source